 Every waking moment was filled with anticipation.
 Anticipation I hadn’t experienced since I was five years old, right after my mother told me that I was going to take a train ride to spend a week with my Dad.
 At the time Dad worked for the H J Hines (Ketchup) Co in faraway Muscatine, Iowa and didn’t always make it home for weekends.
 When he did he loved to regale mom and me about the mighty Mississippi River.
-No kid in my neighbourhood had seen the Mississippi, and no kid in my neighbourhood had ever been for a train ride.
+No kid in my neighborhood had seen the Mississippi, and no kid in my neighborhood had ever been for a train ride.
 As my imagination swept me away the only thing holding me to earth was the conviction that I had to be the luckiest kid in town.

 Waiting for Bernice’s return from Phoenix, I thought, “Maybe I’m still the luckiest kid in town.”

 My energy level was off the chart.
 As a runner I had often experienced the vaunted “runners high”.
 But now my endorphins seemed divinely charged.
 In a single run I could play out the entire Bernice and Garry story and have time left over for speculation on exciting scenes to come, such as our first kiss.